hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

     Bigtable, Cloud Datastore backups, and Avro formats when using external tables.
 For more information see the [BigQuery API documentation](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables#resource).
+    ~>**NOTE**: Because this field expects a JSON string, any changes to the string will create a diff, even if the JSON itself hasn't changed.
+    If the API returns a different value for the same schema, e.g. it switched the order of values or replaced `STRUCT` field type with `RECORD` field type, we currently cannot suppress the recurring diff this causes.
+    As a workaround, we recommend using the schema as returned by the API.

 * `time_partitioning` - (Optional) If specified, configures time-based
     partitioning for this table.
 Structure is documented below.